kaihoyu/studiolynn/README.md

 # studiolynn
 Unity Simulation Workshop
 Die Angewandte - IoA Studio Lynn
 Winter 2019

 ## 01 Agent Patrol

-Use NavMesh component to create
+Use the NavMesh component in Unity, to produce a certain amount of humanoid agents that can navigate in a designated map (composed by 3D geometries) and avoid obstacles.

 ### 1.1 Static Obstacle